thomasclarke1969/documentation/ios/guides/push-integration.md

     }
 }
 ```
-The conversation identifier is contained in `layer.conversation_identifier` and the message identifer is contained in `layer.message_identifier`.
+The conversation identifier is contained in `layer.conversation_identifier` and the message identifier is contained in `layer.message_identifier`.

 The following code will retrieve the LYRMessage object from a push notification: